 Over 35,800 American college graduates are alumni of the JET Programme and it’s predecessor program, the Monbusho English Fellowship Program, and there are more than 72,000 JET alumni worldwide.
 Since its inception in 1987, JETs have lived and worked in every prefecture throughout Japan, teaching English and promoting mutual understanding and friendship between the U.S. and their host communities.
 There are 19 individual chapters across the country offering programs and events for alumni, their families, and their communities.
 In addition to the services provided by USJETAA, the chapters are supported by three annually elected Country Representatives that make up our sister organization JETAA USA, the volunteer body that represents the USA with JETAA International.
 To find a JETAA chapter near you, please visit our Chapter page here.

 JET alumni work in fields as diverse as journalism, the arts, education, international affairs, engineering and business.
 Many are leaders in their fields.
 Becoming a member of USJETAA connects you to a vast network of JET alumni and JETAA chapters throughout the United States.

 USJETAA & JETAA USA

 USJETAA is grateful for the support from our sister organization JETAA USA!
-USJETAA was a national initiative supported by JETAA USA.
+USJETAA was created by a national initiative supported by JETAA USA.
 Our two organizations work together to support the JETAA network.
 Our missions are similar and complementary, each playing a role that the other cannot to collectively strengthen and uplift the JETAA network in the U.S.

 - 501c3 non-profit organization